testery/example-cucumberjs-wdio/README.md

 [POM (Page Object Model)](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/) </br>

 ## Quick Start Guide
 Click the image below and then select the 'Download' button.
-This video will cover the next section, "Local Setup", of this README.
+The viedo is ~ 2 minutes.
 [![Screenshot](/quick-start-guide.png)](/quick-start-guide.mp4)

-## Local Setup
+## Test Writers - One Time Setup

 ### Download and Install Packages
 1. Download and install the "LTS" version of [NodeJs](https://nodejs.org/en/)